 Creation of a personal access token

-To authentificate, you need to create an authentification token (see GitHub authentification of details for details).
+To authentificate, you need to create an authentification token (see GitHub authentification of details).

 To do so, click on your profile photo and then on Settings